sukritishuk/ML_ZoomCamp_Article/README.md

 ![image](https://user-images.githubusercontent.com/50409210/151671634-deddae70-1374-4fc2-915e-25e6093f6d6c.png)

-### Exploratory Data Analysis (EDA) of Time Series -
+## Exploratory Data Analysis (EDA) of Time Series -

 Now, that we had our dataset cleaned and formatted we carried out some basic Exploratory data analysis on our Amazon stock dataset.

-* Amazon's Closing (adusted) Price show very steep rise during the period after 2016 however, its Volumes have declined from 2000 or 2008 levels when they were at peak.
+Amazon's Closing (adusted) Price show very steep rise during the period after 2016 however, its Volumes have declined from 2000 or 2008 levels when they were at peak.

   ![image](https://user-images.githubusercontent.com/50409210/151713881-263a10c8-8939-4e48-aec2-832cf1d612c3.png)

-* Both the 50-day and 200-day Moving Average for Amazon shows a fairly smoothed but rising in Daily adjusted closing price.
+Both the 50-day and 200-day Moving Average for Amazon shows a fairly smoothed but rising in Daily adjusted closing price.

   ![image](https://user-images.githubusercontent.com/50409210/151674901-950f0f48-fbb4-4896-8d28-4db07a7f28dc.png)

-* The movements in Amazon stock have reduced over time as we can see small percentage change (increase or decrease) in stock value 2016 onwards compared to that in the 2000s.
+The movements in Amazon stock have reduced over time as we can see small percentage change (increase or decrease) in stock value 2016 onwards compared to that in the 2000s.

   ![image](https://user-images.githubusercontent.com/50409210/151675037-0ffa48a1-21ce-4aec-9cd7-9c4d464e8841.png)

-* Amazon stock volumes appear to be the largest on Wednesday and Thursday while almost Nil on weekends (Saturday, Sunday).
+Amazon stock volumes appear to be the largest on Wednesday and Thursday while almost Nil on weekends (Saturday, Sunday).
 This is due to no trading on weekends.
 Also the January appears to be the highest month for trades in Amazon stocks followed by July, october and November compared to August which has the lowest.

   ![image](https://user-images.githubusercontent.com/50409210/151675266-0d9c80ca-6921-4996-bb40-9f18f598ed5f.png)

- * The Close-High feature shows the maximum positive correlation with the Volume feature.
+The Close-High feature shows the maximum positive correlation with the Volume feature.
 We can say that if the Amazon Closing price stays away from High value, it may lead to more transactions or trading volumes that day for the stock.
 However, many other factors would also be influencing the trading volumes for a stock per day.

   ![image](https://user-images.githubusercontent.com/50409210/151675419-4490f38d-652b-47e7-b8be-9d6dab70c664.png)

-Before we move on to Time Series Analysis and Forecasting techniques let me explain some key concepts about time series analysis and time-related data in general.

-Key Concepts about Time-specific Data -

-* **TimeStamp** references a particular moment in time (e.g., January 4th, 2022 at 7:00am). **Time Intervals and Periods** reference a length of time between a particular beginning and end point. **Time deltas or durations** refer to an exact length of time, between two dates or times.
-* **Time series** is a set of data points that occur over a span or succesive periods of time like Years, Months, Weeks, Days, Hours, Minutes, and Seconds.
-Time series differs from **Cross-Sectional Data** as the latter considers only a single point in time while the former looks at a series or repeated samples of data over a time period.
-* **Trends** involve a gradual increase or decrease in time series data like a rise in death rates due to outbreak of a deadly disease.
-* **Seasonality** occurs in time series when a trend is periodically repeating itself e.g., increase in sale of home decorations around Christmas season.
-* **Stationarity** of time series means that the distribution of the data in here, doesn't change with time i.e., the series must have zero trend, constant variance & constant autocorrelation.
-Absence, of any of these 3 conditions makes it **Non-Stationary**.
-* **Rolling or Moving Aggregations** on data involves performing aggregations like average or sum of data, using a moving window over the entire dataset.
-* **Resampling** of time series data is common to ease anaysis and improve visualizations.
-It involves converting data to a higher or lower frequency like daily data to monthly or yearly.

-Key Concepts about Time Series Analysis -

-* **Time Series Analysis** involves studying what changes are made in the economic asset or concerned variable during a period of time (e.g. price of gold, birth rates, rainfall levels etc.).
-It also studies the influence of time over other variables in data.
-* Characteristics in time series data like **seasonality, structural breaks, trends and cyclicity**, often differ from other types of data therefore, require unique set of tools and techniques for analysis.
-* A time series includes three systematic components: **Level, Trend, and Seasonality**, as well as one non-systematic component termed **Noise**.

-  a) Level - average value in the series
-  b) Trend - increasing or falling value in the series
-  c) Seasonality - short-term recurring movements in series
-  d) Noise - random variance in series

-* Time Series Analysis & modelling of time-specific data can be done only on Stationary time series.
-* Time series analysis is done only on **continuous variables** and includes Trend Analysis, Forecasting for Cyclical fluctuations or Seasonal patterns. **Trend Analysis** aims to analyze the movements in historical data using visualizations like line plots, bar charts while, **Forecasting** tries to predict the future values with available present & past data.

-### Slicing Amazon Stock Data for Forecasting -
+## Slicing Amazon Stock Data for Forecasting -

 * For ease of Stock Forecasting, henceforth we would only be using Amazon Stock price data from the Year **2015 onwards**.
 * Also, we would be using only the **Adjusted Close** and **Date** columns of our Amazon time series for training different Stock Forecasting techniques or algorithms and making predictions.

-### Testing for Stationarity -
+## Testing for Stationarity -

 Time Series analysis only works with stationary data therefore, we need to determine if our Amazon stock data is stationary or not.
 A dataset is stationary if its statistical properties like mean, variance, and autocorrelation do not change over time.
 We need to make the time-series stationary before fitting any model.

 Testing for Stationarity can be done using one or more of the following methods:-

 * **Rolling Statistics** - One of the more popular rolling statistics is the moving average.
 This takes a moving window of time, and calculates the average or the mean of that time period as the current value.
 Visualizing the rolling statistics for our time series will help us determine stationarity.
 A series becomes stationary if both the mean and standard deviation are flat lines (constant mean and constant variance).

 We needed to check this for our Amazon time series as well so calculated and visualized the mean and standard deviation of Adjusted Close price for a 12-day window.
 Moving Standard Deviation is a statistical measurement of market volatility.
 The rolling standard deviation plot appears to be quite smooth in the beginning (2015-17 end) but becomes little volatile after 2018.
 In 2019 and end of 2020 there are some large movements.
 The rolling mean fits the original data for Amazon Adjusted Close quite closely.